 Classic Turkoman designs known as Bokharas were originally made by nomadic tribes.
-Bokharas were named for the city where they were once collected which was once an important trade center in Turkestan.
+Bokhara rugs were named for the city where they were once collected which was once an important trade center in Turkestan.
 Bokhara rugs are now one of the most popular designs of hand made and machine made rugs on the market.
+This design is copied in Iran, India, Pakistan, and Afghanistan.

 Characteristics of Bokhara Rugs